1 Chronicles 1

 ‘The Hamitic Philistines were ‘sea peoples’ before settling in Palestine, coming from the Casluhim, who was of Egyptian origin but are related to the Minoan culture of Caphtor (Crete) and the southern coast of Asia Minor.’

 ‘The sons of Shem: Elam, Ashur, Arphaxad, Lud and Aram.
 The sons of Aram: Uz, Hul, Gether and Meshek.
 Arphaxad was the father of Shelah, and Shelah the father of Eber.
 Two sons were born to Eber: One was named Peleg, because in his time the earth was divided; his brother was named Joktan.
-Joktan was the father of Almodad, Sheleph, Hazarmaveth, Jerah, Hadoram, Uzal, Diklah, Obal, Abimael, Sheba, Ophir, Havilah and Jobab.
+Joktan was the father of Almodad, Sheleph, Hazarmaveth, Jerah, Hadoram, Uzal, Diklah, Obal, Abimael, Sheba, Ophir, Havilah, and Jobab.
 All these were sons of Joktan.
 Shem, Arphaxad, Shelah, Eber, Peleg, Reu, Serug, Nahor, Terah and Abram (that is, Abraham).’
 1 Chronicles 1:17-27

-When we read the Genesis account of Shem’s genealogy, we discover that it says he had nine sons, Genesis 10:21-32 / Genesis 11:10-26, but here this is expanded by telling us that he had five sons and four grandsons.
+When we read the Genesis account of Shem’s genealogy, 1 Chronicles 1:17, we discover that it says he had nine sons, Genesis 10:21-32 / Genesis 11:10-26, but here this is expanded by telling us that he had five sons and four grandsons.
+Elam, 1 Chronicles 1:17, is believed to be an ancestor to the Persians and Ashur, 1 Chronicles 1:17, is believed to be the father of the Assyrians.

 ‘The sons of Abraham: Isaac and Ishmael.’
 1 Chronicles 1:28

+Abraham is the father of our faith and Isaac was the son of promise and the covenant, 1 Chronicles 1:28 / Genesis 17-18 / Genesis 21-27.
 Ishmael’s mother was Hagar, and although he was blessed to be a son of Abraham, he wasn’t the son of the promise or the covenant, Genesis 16 / Genesis 21.
-Ishmael is listed here to show us the start of the nations which surrounded the Israelites in the land of Palestine, Genesis 25:13-15.
+Ishmael is listed here, 1 Chronicles 1:28, to show us the start of the nations which surrounded the Israelites in the land of Palestine, Genesis 25:13-15.

 ‘These were their descendants: Nebaioth the firstborn of Ishmael, Kedar, Adbeel, Mibsam, Mishma, Dumah, Massa, Hadad, Tema, Jetur, Naphish and Kedemah.
 These were the sons of Ishmael.’
 1 Chronicles 1:29-31

 ‘The sons born to Keturah, Abraham’s concubine: Zimran, Jokshan, Medan, Midian, Ishbak and Shuah.
 The sons of Jokshan: Sheba and Dedan.
-The sons of Midian: Ephah, Epher, Hanok, Abida and Eldaah.
+The sons of Midian: Ephah, Epher, Hanok, Abida, and Eldaah.
 All these were descendants of Keturah.’
 1 Chronicles 1:32-33

 ‘Abraham was the father of Isaac.
 The sons of Isaac: Esau and Israel.’
 1 Chronicles 1:34

-Notice that the writer uses the name Israel, instead of Jacob, this is because God changed Jacob’s name to Israel, Genesis 32:22-31, and so, the writer appears to be focusing on how God was working through the nation of Israel and not so much an individual.
+Notice that the writer uses the name Israel, 1 Chronicles 1:34, instead of Jacob.
+This is because God changed Jacob’s name to Israel, Genesis 32:22-31, and so, the writer appears to be focusing on how God was working through the nation of Israel and not so much an individual.
+Jacob, that is, Israel was chosen by God as the son of the promise and the heir of the covenant of Abraham.

 ‘The sons of Esau: Eliphaz, Reuel, Jeush, Jalam and Korah.
 The sons of Eliphaz: Teman, Omar, Zepho, Gatam and Kenaz; by Timna: Amalek.
 The sons of Reuel: Nahath, Zerah, Shammah and Mizzah.’
 1 Chronicles 1:35-37

 Esau’s sons were important to God and they played a significant part in God’s plans.
-Amalek was the father of the Amalekites who was hostile towards the Israelites when they first came from Egyptian captivity, Exodus 17:8-16.
+God promised to make a great nation of Esau, Genesis 27:39-40.
+Amalek, 1 Chronicles 1:36, was the father of the Amalekites who was hostile towards the Israelites when they first came from Egyptian captivity, Exodus 17:8-16.
+Later, God commanded that they be destroyed because of what they did against His people, 1 Samuel 15:2-3.

 ‘The sons of Seir: Lotan, Shobal, Zibeon, Anah, Dishon, Ezer and Dishan.
 The sons of Lotan: Hori and Homam.
 Timna was Lotan’s sister.
 The sons of Shobal: Alvan, Manahath, Ebal, Shepho and Onam.
 The sons of Zibeon: Aiah and Anah.
 The son of Anah: Dishon.
 The sons of Dishon: Hemdan, Eshban, Ithran and Keran.
 The sons of Ezer: Bilhan, Zaavan and Akan.
 The sons of Dishan: Uz and Aran.’
 1 Chronicles 1:38-42